Buried unstrained germanium channels: a lattice-matched platform for quantum technology: Results and discussion

-Compared to strained Ge quantum wells grown on Ge wafers with a similarly thick SiGe barrier \cite{lodari_low_2021}, the buried 2DHG in unstrained Ge achieves a similar percolation density but more than an order of magnitude lower mobility.
-This finding suggests a similar very low disorder potential landscape at low densities, relevant for quantum dot spin qubit operation.
-We speculate that the discrepancy in mobility at high density arises from unwanted oxygen accumulation at the SiGe/Ge interface \cite{mi_magnetotransport_2015}, as shown by the secondary ion mass spectrometry in the Supplementary Material, and interface roughness scattering \cite{costa_reducing_2024} associated with the rather diffused Ge/SiGe interface.
-Starting from this proof-of-principle heterostructure, both aspects can be improved in subsequent optimization of the epitaxial deposition protocol.
-Furthermore, as we will show below, the heavier mass associated with HH--LH mixing in the high-end of the investigated density range contributes to the observed mobility difference.
+The top and bottom panels in Fig.~\ref{fig:two}(b) show the density-dependent hole mobility $\mu(p)$ and longitudinal conductivity $\sigma_{\mathrm{xx}}(p)$, respectively.
+We measure a maximum mobility $\mu_{\mathrm{max}}$ of $1.33 \times 10^{5} ~\mathrm{cm^2/Vs}$ at a saturation density $p_{\mathrm{sat}}$ of $8.0 \times 10^{10} ~\mathrm{cm^{-2}}$.
+Fitting the density-dependent conductivity to 2D percolation theory, $\sigma_{\mathrm{xx}} \propto (p-p_{\mathrm{p}})^{1.31}$ \cite{tracy_observation_2009,fogelholm1980conductivity}, we estimate a percolation-induced critical density $p_{\mathrm{p}}$ of $1.4(1) \times 10^{10} ~\mathrm{cm^{-2}}$, approaching the value of $1.22(3) \times 10^{10} ~\mathrm{cm^{-2}}$ achieved in $\varepsilon$-Ge/SiGe quantum wells grown on Ge wafers with a similarly thick SiGe barrier \cite{stehouwer2023germanium}.
+This comparison suggests a similarly low-disorder potential landscape at low densities, implying that quantum dots of about $1/\sqrt{p_\mathrm{p}} \sim 80~\mathrm{nm}$ in size, informative about the average distance between charge traps, are essentially disorder-free~\cite{scappucci_crystalline_2021}.
+However, the maximum mobility in Ge/$\varepsilon$-SiGe is more than an order of magnitude lower than in $\varepsilon$-Ge/SiGe.
+We speculate that the discrepancy in mobility at high density arises from impurity scattering from unwanted oxygen accumulation at the Ge/$\varepsilon$-SiGe interface \cite{mi_magnetotransport_2015,lu2026impact}, as shown by the secondary ion mass spectrometry in the Supporting Information, and from interface roughness scattering \cite{costa_reducing_2024} associated with the rather diffused Ge/$\varepsilon$-SiGe interface.
+Starting from this proof-of-principle heterostructure, we expect to reduce oxygen incorporation in the Ge and SiGe films by installing chemical filters in the gas precursor lines, leading to a potential mobility improvement up to $4\times$ \cite{lu2026impact}, or by refining the growth temperature profile during epitaxy \cite{bedell_invited_2020,myronov_holes_2023} .
+Furthermore, as discussed below, the heavier mass associated with HH--LH mixing at the higher end of the investigated density range contributes significantly to the observed mobility difference with $\varepsilon$-Ge/SiGe quantum wells.
+A supplementary comparison of mobility, percolation density, and transport scattering time across group-IV platforms for spin qubits is provided in the Supporting Information.
+This comparison shows that Ge/$\varepsilon$-SiGe already significantly outperforms $\varepsilon$-Si/SiGe and Si-MOS when benchmarked in the low carrier density regime ($<1 \times 10^{11} ~\mathrm{cm^{-2}}$) relevant for quantum dot qubit operation.